gogins/csound-vst3-opcodes/README.md

 On macOS, the vst3-opcodes shared library is now built as a universal binary (x86-64 and arm64).

+The handling of fractional pitches (i.e. fractional MIDI key numbers) in this project has been corrected and simplified.

+The handling of program changes has been corrected but, alas, still seems not to work.

+The sample VST3 plugins build by the VST3 SDK are now included in releases.

 The directory structure of this project has been simplified.

 The build system has been corrected and simplified.